itaysharir/Mac-Dmenu-Scripts/README.md

 I have an M1 mac which i bought about 2 years ago when i basically knew nothing about computers.
 I want to switch to Asahi linux but it is missing some important featuers.
 One program i wanted to use on linux was dmenu.
 So in the meanwhile until i wait for Asahi, Here is my collection of dmenu scrips.
 - Taken insporation from [distrotube's dmscripts](https://gitlab.com/dwt1/dmscripts)
 - Built for macOS, not linux.
+Note: In the beggining, my scripting skills were HORRIBLE.
+But i improoved a lot in thr last couple months.
+So i completly rewrote all of the scripts.

 # Quick Note
 To use the ```themes``` script, you need: